MUSIC - US West - FEATURED

 Scott Detweiler - Guitarist, Singer & Composer.
 Scott is an award-winning artist who was born and raised in New Orleans.
 Now based in Woodland Hills, he performs regularly in the Los Angeles area with his N.O.
 Jazz Funksemble, solo, and as cantor at Our Lady of Grace Church in Encino.
 He has performed Asia, Europe and South America.
 Scott is a prolific lyricist and composer of jazz standards, blues, opera, chamber music, ballets, sacred, etc, in the grand tradition of American composers such as Bernstein, Marsalis and Gershwin.
 He also has a large catalog of music composed for acoustic guitar.
 In L.A. he studied with Henri Mancini, Pulitzer Prize winning composer Dr. Albert Harris and lyricist K.A.
 Parker.
 Scott is a writer of hundreds of songs not only for his own releases, but also for other artists, including funk band sensation, Orgone.
 He has released over 20 (twenty) albums under his own name, including his recent “Magnificat In Blue”, a blues/jazz based oratorio based on a bible story.
 Detweiler is the recipient of The Congressional Certificate of Recognition, has been honored by Billboard Music Awards, The Nashville City Song Festival, Utah Composer’s Guild and served as a juror for the Gohar & Ovanes Andriassian Classical Guitar Competition & Festival at California State University Los Angeles.
 He is also a sought-after consultant by leading international musical instrument and music product manufacturers and is an endorsing artist for AMI Guitars, Peerless Guitars, Conti Guitars and Olympia Strings.
 For more information see www.detweilermusic.com.
 Links: Website, DC Bebop page and DC Bebop CD page.

 Karina Nuvo, singer, writer and producer, is a first generation Cuban-American from Miami, Florida.
 When she was growing up she would "lip-sync shows" to her family.
 She also "lip-synced" songs while in high school, but says she did not really become "aware of her voice" until she was 19 years old.
 She never took voice lessons or sang live until that time.
 She considers herself to be a "late bloomer" with her musical career, but also says "better late than never".
-Karina says she feels "quite blessed" to have shared the stage with Celia Cruz, Tom Scott, Ray Parker Jr., Jeff Kashiwa, Johnny Britt of Impromp 2, Paul Shafer and Dan Siegal and feels "quite lucky" to have a fantastic band to perform with her on stage and on the NUVOSOUL CD (July 2008).
-Her music is described as being "a sultry combination of Soul-Jazz and Latin" Notably, she co-wrote, co-produced and sang the songs in both English and Spanish "to create a unique sound" she calls "NuvoSoul".
-Link: Reverbnation, Facebook, DCB NUVOSOUL CD page and DC Bebop page.
+Karina says she feels "quite blessed" to have shared the stage with Celia Cruz, Tom Scott, Ray Parker Jr., Jeff Kashiwa, Johnny Britt of Impromp 2, Paul Shafer and Dan Siegal.
+She also says "I have a band that I am quite lucky to have perform with me on stage and on the NUVOSOUL CD.
+They are some the top musicians out there that work with other Amazing superstars of all genres.
+Hopefully I can continue this wonderful trend".
+Karina's music is described as being "a sultry combination of Soul-Jazz and Latin" Notably, she co-wrote, co-produced and sang the songs in both English and Spanish "to create a unique sound, "NUVOSOUL" released in July of 2008.
+Links: Reverbnation, Facebook, DC Bebop page.

 Matthew Montfort - Multi-instrumentalist: scalloped fretboard guitar, Godin Glissentar (11 string fretless guitar), electric guitar, flamenco guitar, sitar, charango, mandolin, gamelan and composer.
 Matthew holds a B.A. in World Music and Composition and an M.A. in Arts and Media Technology from Antioch University and has studied with the master musicians of many world music traditions.
 He is on the faculty of Blue Bear School of Music in San Francisco, where he teaches all styles of guitar as well as rhythm classes based on his book "Ancient Traditions--Future Possibilities: Rhythmic Training Through the Traditions of Africa, Bali and India."
 He is the leader of the world fusion music ensemble "Ancient Future" and a pioneer of the scalloped fretboard guitar (an instrument combining qualities of the South Indian vina and the steel string guitar).
 Looking towards the future Matthew says "I want to record new music live in concert for release on DVD and CD.
 There is a new program we are now unveiling: the Archive of Future Ancient Recordings.
 The concept of the Archive of Future Ancient Recordings is to involve fans of world fusion music in supporting the production of an archive of live and studio recordings that will be available to subscribers as they are created."
 Links: Reverbnation, Website, Ancient Future "Planet Passion" CD, "Seven Serenades CD", DCB Ancient Future and DC Bebop page.